sfbrigade/aws-cli-scripts/README.md

 The Dokku script launches an EC2 instance running a Debian AMI, installs Dokku with Postgres and LetsEncrypt plug-ins, and attaches a public Elastic IP address.

-Run `./dokku` and follow the prompts to enter an application name, domain, email address for SSL cert registration, and instance type (default is t2.micro which is 12 month Free-Tier eligible in supported regions).
+Run `./dokku` and follow the prompts to enter an application name, domain, email address for SSL cert registration, and instance type.

 After completing successfully, the script will store an SSH key in `~/.ssh` to be used to log in to the new instance.